Close

 COMMON AUSSIE SAYINGS

-> ‘Win-win situation’ = when both parties come out of a conflict/situation favourably
+• ‘Win-win situation’ = when both parties come out of a situation favourably

 Build your confidence

 Applying for any job, whether it’s a part-time or graduate role, can be daunting.
-It’s important you don’t let this affect your confidence.
+Building your confidence can take time.
+Think about your work and personal strengths.
+Reflect on your achievements.

 Here are a few tips to help you feel better prepared for landing your next job in Australia: